buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_SwitchingDeviceTypePHistory.md

+# Pset_SwitchingDeviceTypePHistory

 Indicates switch positions or levels over time, such as for energy management or surveillance.
 <!-- end of short definition -->